ZenIDTeam/ZenID-ios/README.md

 let responseToken = ... // backend response - initSDK API Endpoint
 let success = ZenidSecurity.authorize(responseToken: responseToken)
 ```
 5. Do not forget to check returned value of `authorize(responseToken:)` method.
-If it is true, the SDK has been successfully initialized and is ready to be used, otherwise response token is not valid.
+If it is true, the SDK has been successfully initialised and is ready to be used, otherwise response token is not valid.

-## Application settings
-In iOS device under Settings -> ZenID is possible to set
-### Camera video gravity mode
-`Fit` - preserve aspect ratio; fit within layer bounds, this mode corresponds to CENTER_INSIDE in Android, this is default and recommended settings because it generates images with better resolution
-`Fill` - preserve aspect ratio; fill layer bounds - CENTER_CROP from Android, data will be cropped to visible part of the image preview.

-### Torch mode
-Is useful for hologram detection

-## Application logs
-Demo application uses external libraries CocoaLumberjackSwift and ZipArchive to create application logs.
-You can get log file(s) through `Logs` button from home screen,
-or alternatively directly from device, through USB cable
-- Connect your device to your mac
-- In Xcode, go to Window -> Devices
-- On top-left in the device list, click on the connected device.
-- In the main panel, under Installed Apps section, click on the ZenID application.
-- At the bottom of the Installed Apps list, click on the gear icon and then Download Container.
-- In Finder, right click (show menu) on the saved .xcappdata file and select Show Package Contents
-- Log files are saved in /AppData/Library/Caches/Logs/

 ## Models
 You can choose which models (documents (CZ, SK, ...), selfie, faceliveness) you want to support.